The potential for complex computational models of aging: Machine Learning

 Machine Learning (ML) is a loosely-defined term for a collection of data-based models that are typically fit or ``trained'' with large high-dimensional data sets.
 Typical goals of ML approaches are classification (the most common application \citep{Domingos2012}, though not our focus here), regression, and generating synthetic samples with the same properties as the observed data.

 Neural networks are often used in more sophisticated ML models \citep{Goodfellow2016}, as in deep learning \citep{LeCun2015}.
 Neural networks consist of layers of artificial neurons that each have many linearly combined input connections from previous layers, and many output connections to subsequent layers.
 All connection parameters for every neuron are trainable.
-Non-linear transformations in each neuron allow multiple layers (i.e. ``deep'' networks) to represent functions of arbitrary complexity \citep{Leshno1993, Raghu2017}.
+Non-linear transformations in each neuron allow multiple layers (i.e. ``deep'' networks) to represent functions or relationships of arbitrary complexity \citep{Leshno1993, Raghu2017}.

-Powerful neural networks have enormous numbers of parameters that must be trained for the network to represent the desired function.
-Neural networks are designed so that this training is computationally efficient and parallelizable.
-However, overfitting is a concern with so many parameters, and it is managed by careful use of regularization, which imposes restrictions on the parameters learned by the model.
+Powerful neural networks have enormous numbers of parameters that must be trained for the network to represent a desired function.
+Neural networks are designed so that this training is computationally efficient.
+Overfitting can be a concern with so many parameters, and it is managed by careful use of regularization, which imposes restrictions on the parameters learned by the model.
 Test data, not used in training, is an important part of evaluating model performance and behavior.

 Any unknown component of a model of aging can therefore be learned with a neural network, given sufficient training data.
-However, the researcher still needs to develop the overall structure of the model (i.e. how all the pieces ``glue'' together), choose appropriate neural network architectures, and manage the algorithms (and their ``hyper''-parameters) that train the model while avoiding overfitting.
+However, the researcher still needs to develop the overall structure of the model (i.e. how all the pieces glue together), choose appropriate neural network architectures, and manage the algorithms (and their ``hyper''-parameters) that train the model while avoiding overfitting.

-While initial exposure to ML is not for the faint of heart, new ML tools are easily learned and used after some expertise is gained.
+ML is rapidly developing, and new ML tools are easily learned and used after some expertise is gained.
 It is more challenging to achieve the goals of generalizability, where models perform well on data that is unlike the training set, and interpretability, where the mechanisms of the model can be understood and related to mechanisms in other model systems.
-Both of these goals are difficult because the flexibility of deep neural networks together with the efficient training algorithms requires huge numbers of parameters (limiting interpretability) and leads to strong bias outside the regime of training data (limiting generalizability).
-While large natural data sets can help with generalizability, interpretability has been more difficult to achieve \citep{Rudin2019}.
+Both of these goals are difficult because the flexibility of complex models required to achieve generalizability limits interpretability.
+Large data sets can help with generalizability by allowing the use of more complex models, but interpretability is an ongoing challenge \citep{Rudin2019}.